facebook/docusaurus/website/_dogfooding/_docs tests/index.md

 ### Category class names

-You can't actually see these because of how the `red` CSS selector is defined (I don't want to make another dogfooding class name just for this purporse).
-Open dev tools to see them.
+You can't actually see these because of how the `red` CSS selector is defined (I don't want to make another dogfooding class name just for this purpose).
+Open dev tools to check them.

 - Through `sidebars.js` hardcoded `category` item: "Huge sidebar category"
 - Through `_category_.json` category `className` config: "Tests > Category Links"